Close Menu

 • A clear dollar amount that reflects your real damages

-See also Understanding Personal Injury Law: How It Empowers You After a Car Accident
+See also How to Handle Insurance Claims After a Sideswipe Car Accident

 Being detailed shows you’re serious—and gives your lawyer something solid to work from if negotiations continue.